-In the modern workplace, employee recognition or employee appreciation has become increasingly important.
-In 2022, recognizing and appreciating the hard work and contributions of employees has become a key factor in motivating and engaging them, and ultimately, in improving their overall job satisfaction and performance.
+Employee recognition or appreciation has become increasingly important in the modern workplace.
+In 2022, recognizing and appreciating employees’ hard work and contributions has become a key factor in motivating and engaging them and, ultimately, improving their overall job satisfaction and performance.

-By showing employees that their efforts are valued and appreciated, companies can create a positive and supportive work environment, which can help to retain top talent and drive business success.
+By showing employees their efforts are valued and appreciated, companies can create a positive and supportive work environment, which can help retain top talent and drive business success.

 What is Employee Recognition?